AryanJ-NYC/WebDevCurriculum/react/jsx.md

 # [Introducing JSX](https://facebook.github.io/react/docs/introducing-jsx.html)
-As you explore Create React App's JavaScript files, you may notice "HTML" inside the JavaScript.
+As you explore Create React App's JavaScript files, you may notice "HTML" in the JavaScript files.
-Guess what?
 It may look and feel like HTML but it's not HTML.

 JSX is a syntactical extension of JavaScript.
 It allows developers to describe the user interface in a templating language while having the full power of a programming language.